 Amica has offices in 49 states and the District of Columbia (only Hawaii, of all places, appears to be missing).Settlement of Amica Accident Claims

 Amica is not a bad company.
 But insurance companies are just bullies by nature, even the decent ones.
-Amica actualy made the argument that someone who sees this Miller & Zois discussion of Amica might actually think we work with or for Amica.
+Amica made the argument that someone who sees this Miller & Zois discussion of Amica might think we work with or for Amica.
 Seriously?
 Can you imagine reading this page and thinking that we are partnering with Amica?
-The is the last impression we are trying to leave.
+This is the last impression we are trying to leave.
 Shouldn't they feel ashamed making that argument?
-Here's Amcia's letter to us.
-The take home message, as always: these insurance companies will do anything to try to bully you in submiting to their will.
+Here's Amica's letter to us.
+The take-home message, as always: these insurance companies will do anything to try to bully you into submitting to their will.
 If you have a serious injury case, the best thing to do is to hire the best lawyer you can to fight back for you.Amica Settlements and Verdicts

 - Thompson v Amica (Texas 2018) $146,457: Plaintiff motorist with UIM insurance through Amica reportedly suffered cervical dystonia (spasmodic torticollis) and emotional distress as a result of an auto accident caused by an underinsured driver.
 Plaintiff settled with the at-fault driver for his policy limits of $50,000.
-She then sued Amica for UIM benefits to cover her additional damages in excess of the $50k settlement.
-Amica disputed plaintiff’s alleged injury, arguing that cervical dystonia was an injury not known to be caused by impact trauma in car accidents.
-The jury disagreed and awarded $146k in damages which was almost all for past and future medical expenses.
+She then sued Amica for UIM benefits to cover her additional damages over the $50k settlement.
+Amica disputed the plaintiff’s alleged injury, arguing that cervical dystonia was an injury not known to be caused by impact trauma in car accidents.
+The jury disagreed and awarded $146k in damages which were almost all for past and future medical expenses.

-Kostek v Thurston (Washington 2018) $322,500: Plaintiff, 47-year-old female computer programmer, was merging onto a highway in Seattle when she was rear-ended by defendant.
+- Kostek v Thurston (Washington 2018) $322,500: Plaintiff, a 47-year-old female computer programmer, was merging onto a highway in Seattle when she was rear-ended by the defendant.
 Plaintiff allegedly suffered cervical neck strain and mild thoracic outlet syndrome and treatment consisted of over 12 months of physical therapy and steroid injections.
-Defendant at-fault driver was insured by Liberty Mutual with $100k policy limit and plaintiff has UIM coverage from Amica, both of whom eventually agree to a joint settlement.
+Defendant at-fault driver was insured by Liberty Mutual with a $100k policy limit and the plaintiff has UIM coverage from Amica, both of whom eventually agree to a joint settlement.

 If you've been involved in an automobile collision with an Amica driver, or if Amica is your insurance company and is denying your PIP claim or UM/UIM claim, contact us at 800-553-8082 or online for a free consultation.
 We can resolve your automobile accident claim one way or another, whether by settlement or lawsuit.More Information on Automobile Claims and Lawsuits